-- " It is expected that by 2050, more than 3 million square kilometers globally-the size of India-will be urbanized.
-This represents a fivefold increase from 2000. - " As a result of population growth and urbanization, predictions suggest 1.3 billion people and \$158 trillion in assets will be at risk from river and coastal floods by 2050.
+- It is expected that by 2050, more than 3 million square kilometers globally-the size of India-will be urbanized.
+This represents a five-fold increase from 2000. - As a result of population growth and urbanization, predictions suggest 1.3 billion people and \$158 trillion in assets will be at risk from floods.